Stanisław Trybuła

+Early life and education

-He was a pupil of state high school in Rypin, Poland, and he graduated from The First High School in Toruń in 1950.
+Trybuła was a pupil of state high school in Rypin, Poland, and he graduated from The First High School in Toruń in 1950.
 He studied mathematics in Nicolaus Copernicus University in Toruń and Wrocław University.
 He defended his master thesis on some problems of the game theory prepared under supervision of Hugo Steinhaus at Wrocław University in 1955.

+Academic career

-In 1955 he became a faculty member at Department of Mathematics, Wrocław University of Technology.
+In 1955 Trybuła became a faculty member at Department of Mathematics, Wrocław University of Technology.
 In 1959 he was distinguished as the candidate of science and in 1960 he defended his PhD on minimax estimation under supervision of Hugo Steinhaus.
-Many years Trybuła cooperated or was the staff member of Institute of Power Systems (IASE) in Wrocław.
+For many years he collaborated with or was on the staff of Institute of Power Systems (IASE) in Wrocław.
 He worked out the original method of identification of the complex power systems.
 Since 1968 he was faculty member of the Institute of Mathematics, Faculty of Fundamental Problems of Technology, Wrocław University of Technology.
+Trybuła got habilitation at Faculty of Mathematics, Physics and Chemistry, Wrocław University in 1968 based on his seminal works on sequential analysis for stochastic processes.

+In 1973, he became an associate professor, and in 1988, a full professor of mathematical sciences.

+Contributions

-Stanisław Trybuła got habilitation at Faculty of Mathematics, Physics and Chemistry, Wrocław University in 1968 based on his seminal works on sequential analysis for stochastic processes.
-He was the advisor of 14 PhD theses.
-He took early retirement in 1998 and was writing academic books on statistics and the game theory.
+Trybuła was the advisor of 14 PhD theses.
+He published 102 works independently and 38 co-authored ones He took early retirement in 1998 and was writing academic books on statistics and the game theory.